Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Implementation of

 \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*]

-\item \parai{FlowGNN.} The FlowGNN consists of 6 layers (where each layer contains a regular GNN and a DNN).
-In each five-minute interval, we initialize the node embeddings in the first FlowGNN layer as follows: Each path-node is initialized with the volume of demand for which the path is preconfigured, and each edge-node is initialized with the capacity of the corresponding link (the capacity is zero if the link is down during the interval).
-Starting from the one-dimensional embeddings in the first FlowGNN layer, we increment the embedding dimension by one in each subsequent layer, where the extended dimension is filled with the same values as in the initial embeddings (a technique introduced in previous work~\cite{nair2020solving}).
-Therefore, the output of the final embedding by FlowGNN has 6 elements each.
+\item \parai{FlowGNN.} FlowGNN comprises 6 GNN layers interleaved with 6 DNN layers.
+The embeddings in the first GNN layer are initialized as described in \S\ref{sec:flow-gnn}, each with a single element.
+In each of the following GNN layers, the embedding dimension is expanded by one element, filled with the same value as the original initialization (a technique to enhance the expressiveness of GNNs~\cite{nair2020solving}).
+The final output embeddings consist of 6 elements each.

-\item \parai{Multi-agent RL.} The policy network in the multi-agent RL is a fully-connected DNN with one hidden layer of 24 neurons.
-It has 24 input neurons that aggregate four flow embeddings from the FlowGNN simultaneously for each demand.
-The output layer has 4 neurons and uses the softmax to normalize the outputs to 4 valid split ratios.
+\item \parai{Multi-agent RL.} The policy network in \sysname is implemented as a fully-connected neural network with a single hidden layer of 24 neurons.
+It has 24 input neurons to receive 4 flow embeddings from FlowGNN for each demand, and uses 4 output neurons, followed by a softmax normalization, to generate 4 split ratios.

-\item \parai{ADMM.} We apply one iteration of ADMM for topologies with fewer than 500 nodes and two iterations otherwise.
+\item \parai{ADMM.} We apply two iterations of ADMM for topologies with fewer than 100 nodes, and five iterations otherwise.

 \end{itemize}